rrrossjr/MultitenantWorkshop/manage-app/about-the-workshop/Labsetup_mk.md

 4. Click Session in the left navigation pane.
 Enter a new Session Name (like **Oracle MT**) in the Saved Sessions box.
 Then click **Save** to save your session details.
 You can later **Load** this session if needed.

-Now Click the **Open** button to initiate the SSH connection to your cloud instance.
+5. Now Click the **Open** button to initiate the SSH connection to your cloud instance.

-5. Click **Yes** to bypass the Security Alert about the uncached key.
+6. Click **Yes** to bypass the Security Alert about the uncached key.

     ![](images/keylab-026.png " ")

-6. Connection successful.
+7. Connection successful.
 You are now securely connected to an OCI Cloud instance.

     ![](images/keylab-027.png " ")

 You are now able to connect securely using the Putty terminal utility.
-You can save the connection information for future use and configure PuTTY with your own custom settings.

 ## Mac Users: Connect using ssh
-1. Your instructor provided you an IP address and a secure key (MT-WS-key.ppk).
+1. Your instructor will provide you with an IP address and a secure key file(MT-WS-key.ppk).
 After downloading the key file, run the following command to change the file permissions to 400 to better secure the key.

 ````
 chmod 400 MT-WS-key.ppk
 ````

-2. Use the key and IP address to log in to the SSH client as shown in the following example.
-Remember to use your own IP address.
+2. Use the key and IP address to log in to the SSH client as shown in the following example.  **Remember to use your own IP address.**
 ````
 ssh -i MT-WS-key.ppk oracle@192.237.248.66
 ````